AsBuiltReport/AsBuiltReport.Rubrik.CDM/README.md

 ```

 ## Known Issues
-- InfoLevel 3 and above causes User Not Found messages to be displayed on the console.
+- InfoLevel 3 and above causes "User Not Found" messages to be displayed on the console.
   - While not a show stopper, when running the Rubrik CDM As Built Report with Cluster Info Level of 3 or higher User not found messages are shown on the console.
-This is the result of Rubrik tyring to query deeper information about users who no longer have an LDAP Account wtihin ou system.
+This is the result of Rubrik tyring to query deeper information about users who no longer have an LDAP Account within the system.
 Reports continue to generate regardless of the error shown.